puku0x/cvdrone/readme.txt

   Please update your AR.Drone's firmware to 2.2.9.

 FOR VS2010 USERS
-  You can't build vs2010 after you installed VS2012.
+  You can't build CV Drone by VS2010 after you installed VS2012.
-  To build vs2010, you should uninstall ".Net Framework 4.5" and install "4.0".
+  To build VS2010, you should uninstall ".Net Framework 4.5" and re-install "4.0".

 LIBRARY DEPENDENCIES
   CV Drone uses following libraries.
-  - Open CV 2.4.3
+  - OpenCV 2.4.3
     http://opencv.org/
   - FFmpeg 1.0 (git-11d695d)
     http://www.ffmpeg.org/